Come visit us at

 Former title: Special Events Management

-The Event Planning program is ideally suited for organized and detail-oriented individuals, who naturally take the lead in groups and projects and thrive in a high-energy, creative environment.
+The Event Planning program is ideally suited for organized and detail-oriented individuals, who naturally take the lead in projects and thrive in a high-energy, creative environment.
 Students are prepared for a career that offers incredible versatility and spans almost every industry.
-They learn how to design, plan and execute a wide array of corporate, community and social events while developing a strong business acumen through experiential learning in our W. Galen Weston Centre for Food (WC) event space.
+They learn how to design, plan and execute a wide array of corporate, community and social events while developing a strong business acumen through experiential learning in our W. Galen Weston Centre for Food (Weston Centre) event space.

 To help students succeed in programs with remote learning requirements, Durham College’s IT Services department has identified minimum technology recommendations.
 While these are not program requirements, these suggestions will help ensure students have the right tools to support a quality remote learning experience.